RehgLab/RAVE/README.md

 ![teaser](assets/examples/grid-2x3.gif)
+(Note that the videos on GitHub are heavily compressed.
+The full videos are available on the project webpage.)

 ## Abstract
 <b>TL; DR:</b> RAVE is a zero-shot, lightweight, and fast framework for text-guided video editing, supporting videos of any length utilizing text-to-image pretrained diffusion models.